hkailahi/copia/README.md

 Using link I found from the References section in 'Effective Java - 3rd Edition' called [*When to use parallel streams*](http://gee.cs.oswego.edu/dl/html/StreamParallelGuidance.html), I determined that parallel streams could be used to cut down on this time.

 Reasons it worked:
-1. A list of all pickups are splittable into pickups
+1. A list of all pickups is splittable into individual pickups
-2. Each pickup in the list of all pickups is independent of the others (see [my initial observation](https://gitlab.com/hkailahi/copia/blob/master/README.md#initial_thoughts))
+2. Individual pickups are independent of the each other, (i.e., no path from one pickup to another exists - see [my initial observation](https://gitlab.com/hkailahi/copia/blob/master/README.md#initial_thoughts))
 3. The algorithm is computationally expensive, as another nested traversal of recipients is required for finding matches for each additional recipient in a match (N >= 10000)
 4. MatchMap can be turned to ConcurrentHashMap to synchronize on writes

 Using parallel streams allows me to compute four recipient matches on my laptop in less than five minutes.

-If my application hadn't been mostly single-threaded, it is likely that I wouldn't have seen such tremendous improvements.
-Since I was using mostly using functional programming style in the algorithm code, it was fairly straightforward to make use of them.
+If my application hadn't been mostly single-threaded I wouldn't have seen such tremendous improvements.
+Since I was using using a functional programming style in the algorithm, adapting the code for parallelism was fairly straightforward.

 ##### Q: Why are you sorting each list of recipients before adding them to the *matchMap* hashtable?

 I use a HashSet data structure to ensure that I do not add duplicate matches into the *matchMap*.
-A list of recipients r1 containing the ordered pair (recipient #7, recipient #121) would not be counted as a duplicate to list r2 containing the ordered pair (recipient #121, recipient #7) because a list datatype contains the notion of order.
+A list of recipients r1 containing the ordered pair (recipient #7, recipient #121) would not be counted as a duplicate to list r2 containing the ordered pair (recipient #121, recipient #7) because the list datatype contains the notion of order.
 Thus, sorting each list prior allows me to know that logical duplicates will not be added.

 [↥ back to top](https://gitlab.com/hkailahi/copia/blob/master/README.md#copia)